 Faculty includes: Dr Rola Ba-Abbad, Prof. Michael Bach, Dr Antonio Calcagni, Dr Ruth Hamilton, Prof. Mineo Kondo, Prof. Bart LeRoy, Dr Omar Mahroo, Dr Magella Neveu, Prof. Gunter Niemeyer, Dr Anthony Robson, Dr Dorothy Thompson, Dr Patrick Yu Wai Man.

 Anthony has worked in Clinical Neurophysiology and Visual Electrophysiology for more than 30 years, including the last 15 years as a Consultant Electrophysiologist at Moorfields Eye Hospital and Honorary Senior Lecturer at the UCL Institute of Ophthalmology, London.
-He currently leads one of the largest Electrophysiology Departments worldwide and has written or co-authored more than 150 peer-reviewed publications, mainly on clinical visual electrophysiology and genotype-phenotype correlations.
-He was elected to the Macula Society (U.S.) in 2011 and Director of Standards for the International Society for Clinical Electrophysiology of Vision (ISCEV) in 2015.
+He currently leads one of the largest Electrophysiology Departments worldwide and has been the Director of Standards for the International Society for Clinical Electrophysiology of Vision (ISCEV) since 2015.

 Bart is an ophthalmologist and clinical geneticist specialised in inherited eye disorders.
 He was part of the team that developed the first certified gene therapy for RPE65-related inherited retinal blindness (voretigene neparvovec).
-Bart is Head of Department of Ophthalmology, and Staff Member at the Center for Medical Genetics at Ghent University Hospital, Ghent, Belgium.
-He is Full Professor of Ophthalmology, Ophthalmic Genetics and Visual Electrophysiology at Ghent University.
-He has (co-)author of over 160 peer-reviewed publications.
-He is a board member of the International Society of Genetic Eye Disease & Retinoblastoma (ISGEDR).
+Bart is Full Professor of Ophthalmology, Ophthalmic Genetics and Visual Electrophysiology at Ghent University and a board member of the International Society of Genetic Eye Disease & Retinoblastoma (ISGEDR).

 Dr Ba-Abbad is a Consultant Ophthalmologist, specialised in inherited retinal disorders for adults and children, and medical retina at King Khaled Eye Specialist Hospital in Riyadh, Saudi Arabia, and Moorfields Eye Hospital Dubai, UAE.
-She has more than 10 years of regional and international experience in medical retina, electrophysiology and inherited retinal disorders in countries including Saudi Arabia, United Kingdom and Canada.
 She has undertaken research in inherited retinal disorders, visual neuroscience-clinical psychophysics, and electrophysiology of vision and has published several research papers in leading journals such as Ophthalmology and Investigative Ophthalmology and Visual Sciences, among others.

 Antonio currently works as a Consultant Electrophysiologist at Moorfields Eye Hospital and holds honorary positions at the University of Birmingham and Aston University.
-Antonio has an interest in medical retina, electrophysiology of vision and retinal imaging.
 He gained his MD defending the thesis “Iris Pigmentation and Normal Contrast Sensitivity” and then went on to do his Ophthalmology training in the West Midlands and Oxford Deaneries in the UK.
 He is a Board member of the British Society for Clinical Electrophysiology of Vision (BriSCEV) and member of the Midland Ophthalmological Society.

 Günter studied medicine in Berlin, Zurich and Hamburg.
-His residency in Ophthalmology was at the University of Zurich.
 Back in Zürich he set up a clinical laboratory for visual electrophysiology and consulting, and a basic research lab, with the focus on physiology of the mammalian retina in vivo and in vitro.
 Other activities included extensive teaching, a sabbatical with the late Roy Steinberg, serving twice on the ISCEV Board of Directors as ISCEV vice president for Europe (1985-1993), and he was a cofounder of ”Retina Suisse” where activities continued until retirement as Prof emeritus.

 Dr Yu-Wai-Man is an academic neuro-ophthalmologist with a major research interest in mitochondrial genetics and inherited eye diseases.
-His research programme is currently focused on dissecting the disease mechanisms leading to progressive retinal ganglion cell loss in mitochondrial optic neuropathies by using diseased patient tissues and animal models, in addition to therapeutic drug screening and clinical trials.
-Through his affiliations in Cambridge, Newcastle and London, Dr Yu-Wai-Man has built a national referral network for the investigation and management of patients with mitochondrial eye diseases.
+His research programme is currently focused on dissecting the disease mechanisms leading to progressive retinal ganglion cell loss in mitochondrial optic neuropathies.
+Dr Yu-Wai-Man has built a national referral network for the investigation and management of patients with mitochondrial eye diseases.
 Dr Yu-Wai-Man is a Council member of the European Neuro-Ophthalmological Society (EUNOS) and he sits on a number of national and international committees (NANOS, JNO, ARVO, EVER)